 Robert kept us entertained and educated throughout our tour in a (sometimes) gushing but authoritative way.
 At this time of year, it was less about colour in the garden, but instead, we were treated to some very imaginative use of wood and bark.
 Ninety minutes later, it was all over and we had a quick look round the shop before heading back to the car in the direction of Tetbury, where D and V had thoughtfully booked a table for lunch.

 And our table-of-choice was the The Ormond at Tetbury – a smallish Cotswold Coaching Inn.
 It punched well above its weight in terms of its service and food offering – consequently, we left there feeling very satisfied with our Lunch experience!

-The journey home wasn’t quite so smooth as going, as we caught a bit of the daily commute (I think we’ve all forgotten how ‘normal’ this used to be in our work-days!!
+The journey home wasn’t quite as smooth as going, as we caught a bit of the daily commute (I think we’ve all forgotten how ‘normal’ this used to be in our work-days!!
 We finally arrived home just after 6pm.